gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

     - Internal Port (e.g. 80) - where the webserver listens to
     - Protocol (TCP or UDP) - depending on the application being served

-**Internal vs External Port**

-In a Home LAN,
-- External port is at the router's end is exposed to the internet and the traffic reaches at this port
-- Internal port is at each of the internal devices.
-- Using the port forwarding rule, the router forwards the internet traffic it receives to a specific device (internal IP) and the exposed port on that device

 ---

 ### Some Important Concepts